egaumer/torah/exodus/shmot.md

 &nbsp;
 # Day 2 &middot; _Walk like an Egyptian_

 How many people were saved by an ark?
 This is kind of a trick question.
 There’s Noah, his wife, three sons, and their wives…that’s 8.
 But that’s not the correct answer.
 The correct answer is nine.
-Watch the opening scene of “The Prince of Egypt” (https://bit.ly/princeofegyptopening).
+Watch the opening scene of [“The Prince of Egypt”](https://bit.ly/princeofegyptopening).
 If you are paying attention, you can see that their loins are girded, meaning they are working hard.

 Read Exodus 2.